 As he played, a life of jive gave way to a melancholy that brought honest tears to Willie's eyes.
 Willie looked out at his audience and saw the faces of real people who weren't there just to have a good time.
 They were there to hear him and Eloise.

-He let Eloise sing for almost fifteen minutes.
+He let Eloise sing for almost 15 minutes.
 The crowd stopped searching for their keys and listened attentively.
 Exhausted, Eloise finally let out one last cry into the night.
 In silence, before the audience even realized it was over, Willie placed Eloise into her case.
 One at a time, his fans rose and applauded as if thanking him individually.

 With tears rolling down his leathery cheeks, Willie walked slowly off stage, taking care to lift his feet with each step.